 I’m more concerned about the general sense of being, the fulfilment factor, and the emotional undercurrent that influences my choices, day to day.
 Thus, when I find myself struggling in familiar territory that I’ve been actively building myself up and out of, I have to stop and reassess.

 Since we rarely enjoy others making life decisions on our behalf, we must push through the initial barrier of fear, trepidation or resistance, again and again.
 Gather information, hear perspectives and insights from your fellow travelers, but be like Captain Picard, and make the ultimate call, right or wrong.
-Life is for learning, so one can safely argue that nothing goes to waste.
+Life is for learning, so one can safely argue that no experience goes to waste.

 It can all seem quite heavy at times, especially so when we feel as if we’re forever clambering up a damn hill.
-We live in a culture with a strong bias toward the treacherous and negative, so it’s understandable that we would give extra weight to the suffering, the challenges and the setbacks.
+We live in a culture with a strong bias toward the treacherous and negative, so it’s understandable that we would give extra weight to the suffering, the challenges, and the setbacks.

 It doesn’t have to be that way.
 We can defy gravity.
 We can observe the pattern trying to reassert itself, hoping to undo all we’ve accomplished until now.
 And we can choose to keep observing it, so to bear witness as it simply fades away.